vinay-hebb/vinay-hebb.github.io/README.md

 Given:
 - $x_i \in \mathbb{R}^n,\quad i = 1, \ldots, l$
-- $y \in \mathbb{R}$
+- $y \in \mathbb{R}$ (or for classification, $y \in \{0,\ldots, K-1\})
 <!-- - $y \in \mathbb{R}^l$<ques>Is it l or scalar?</ques> -->

 The goal is to find an estimator which estimates $y$ reliably for a new example $x$.
 One way to estimate a new example's label is by splitting the given region and labeling split regions as a particular label if we have sufficient confidence.
-Any new example is assigned that label if it falls in the given region.
+Any new example is assigned that label if it falls in the split region.
 A computationally simple way to split into regions is to use thresholds on particular features.
 To gain confidence in regions, we can split them into many regions recursively.
 This can be represented as a tree with nodes.
 Each node has a split condition and a set of examples associated with it.

 # Notations